 Transmit means to send from one person or place to another by mail or hand delivery.
 The date of transmittal for mailed items is the date that the document is certified for mailing or, for hand-delivered items, is the date of receipt at the destination.

-Upland is the area above and landward of the ordinary high water mark.
+Upland is the area above and landward of the ordinary high water mark, but would not meet the definition of wetlands.